NexusMutual/docs/docs/developers/contracts/Claims.md

 uint public constant CLAIM_DEPOSIT_IN_ETH = 0.05 ether;
 ```

-The deposit is returned to the claimant once the claim is resolved.
-It is retrieved separately from the payout, using `retrieveDeposit`.
+An accepted claim returns the deposit together with the payout.
+A claim that resolves as a draw returns the deposit through `retrieveDeposit`.
+A denied claim keeps the deposit.

 ### Status and Outcome